Skip to main content

 scd2 strategy

 dlt can create Slowly Changing Dimension Type 2 (SCD2) destination tables for dimension tables that change in the source.
-The resource is expected to provide a full extract of the source table each run.
-A row hash is stored in _dlt_id and used as a surrogate key to identify source records that have been inserted, updated, or deleted.
-A NULL value is used by default to indicate an active record, but it's possible to use a configurable high timestamp (e.g., 9999-12-31 00:00:00.000000) instead.
+By default, the resource is expected to provide a full extract of the source table each run, but incremental extracts are also possible.
+A row hash is stored in _dlt_id and used as surrogate key to identify source records that have been inserted, updated, or deleted.
+A NULL value is used by default to indicate an active record, but it's possible to use a configurable high timestamp (e.g. 9999-12-31 00:00:00.000000) instead.

 note